exakat/exakat/docs/Rules.rst

    ?>

-This is a backward incompabitible feature of PHP 7.1.
+This is a backward incompatible feature of PHP 7.1.

 +------------+---------------------------------------------------------------------------------------------------------------------------------------+
 | Short name | Exceptions/MultipleCatch                                                                                                              |